scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

-With these two abstractions in hand, we can provide a user access to models within vak as follows: the decorator creates a new subclass the model family, whose name is the same as the class that it decorates, the class representing a model definition.
+With these two abstractions in hand, we can provide a user access to models within vak as follows: the decorator creates a new subclass of the model family, whose name is the same as the name of the class that it decorates, which is the class representing a model definition.
-The decorator adds to this sub-class a single attribute, the ``definition``, that is used when initializing a new instance of the specific model.
+The decorator adds a single attribute to this sub-class, the ``definition``, that is used when initializing a new instance of the specific model.
-After creating this sub-class and adding this attribute, the ``model`` decorator finally registers the model in ``vak.models.registry``, so that other functions within vak can find the model by its name in the registry.
+After creating this sub-class and adding this attribute, the ``model`` decorator finally registers the model in a ``vak.models.registry`` module, that allows other functions within vak to find the model by its name in the registry.
+The registry is implemented with its own helper functions and module-level ``dict``s that are updated by those functions.
-We present a listing showing an example of this.
+We present a listing that demonstrates usage of the abstractions just described.

 .. code-block:: python